okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

 - Dog food marketing - have you ever seen a dog buy dog food?
 - Sooner or later, each of us becomes the kind of person who believes the reptile people control the earth.
 We're all seeking our own pocket of uniqueness.
 - If you want to find the true benefits of your story, articulate it on a XY graph with competition.
+- What is "better" is entirely up to individuals.

 ## Pixar 22 Rules of Storytelling